hashicorp/terraform-website/content/source/docs/cloud/api/stability-policy.html.md

 # API Stability Policy

-The Terraform Enterprise API will continue to evolve, but we consider it stable for general use, and HashiCorp will maintain all stable API endpoints in a backwards compatible manner.
+The Terraform Cloud API will continue to evolve, but we consider it stable for general use, and HashiCorp will maintain all stable API endpoints in a backwards compatible manner.
 (Stable endpoints are any endpoints _not_ marked as beta.)
 If we need to make a change that we consider backwards incompatible, then we will create a new endpoint that serves the same purpose; the old endpoint will be maintained until declared [deprecated](#deprecation-policy).

 The following changes are considered to be backwards compatible: